MY CURRENT CURRICULUM VITAE

 ed.
 Dane Morrison and Alexander Mikaberidze (Santa Barbara, Ca.: ABC-CLIO, 2011).

-The Rise of Female Kings in Europe, 1300-1800, by William Monter, forthcoming in Journal of
+The Rise of Female Kings in Europe, 1300-1800, by William Monter, Journal of Interdisciplinary History vol. 43

 A Royal Passion: The Turbulent Marriage of King Charles I of England and Henrietta Maria of France, by